IBM/aspera-cli/README.erb.md

 * `events` : only recently uploaded files will be tested
 * `scan` : deeply scan all files under the access key&apos;s "storage root"
 * `folder` : same as `scan`, but only on the specified folder&apos;s "file identifier"
+* `file` : for an individual file generation

+Note that for the `event`, the option `iteration_file` should be specified so that successive calls only process new events.
+This file will hold an identifier telling from where to get new events.

 ### File type detection